Coping With Adjustment Disorder With Anxiety

 Common medications are benzodiazepines like alprazolam or lorazepam, or nonbenzodiazepine anxiolytics like gabapentin.
 Sometimes, SSRIs or SNRIs like fluoxetine, sertraline, or venlafaxine will be prescribed to treat the underlying mental health issue.

-There are also lifestyle changes that may aid in preexisting adjustment disorders - or even prevent them from occurring in the face of trauma.
+There are also lifestyle changes that may aid in preexisting adjustment disorders - or even prevent them from occurring in the face of life stress.
 These changes are aimed at limiting the impact stress has on you, so that you can overcome adversity within your daily life - even when it is a large problem or traumatic event.
-To do so, many find it important to have a support group that they can open up to, whether it be in the form of group counseling or simply their family and friends.
+To do so, many find it important to have a support group that they can open up to, whether it be in the form of counseling or simply their family and friends.
 Sometimes simply by talking about life stressors, they become less debilitating.

 Celebrating achievements also acts as encouragement throughout even the hardest of times, so some set small goals for themselves throughout the day to keep them motivated.
 By celebrating goals, you begin to see what is valuable to yourself and what you are best at achieving, which can fight off depressive moods and habits.
 Having strong levels of self-esteem is proven to reduce stress.
-This also promotes a positive attitude, which is crucial.
+This also promotes a positive attitude.
 Of course, typical healthy lifestyle habits apply, such as eating well, exercising regularly, and having a good sleep routine.

 If you are interested in finding more information about these conditions, you can look them up in the International Statistical Classification of Diseases and Related Health Problem's 10th Revision.
 You can research both the ICD 10 adjustment disorder with anxiety and the ICD 10 adjustment disorder with mixed anxiety and depressed mood.